lnbits/appimage_phoenixd_install/README.md

-# Fresh Lunanode VPS LNBits Install with Phoenixd and URL/HTPS
+# Fresh Lunanode VPS LNBits Install with Phoenixd with url/https

 See below for useful `screen` commands used in the tutorial.